 A campaign manager, whether in politics or marketing, is the main "go to" person.
 Campaign managers are responsible for overseeing all aspects of promotional campaigns.
 Campaign managers for politicians promote a candidate to gain supporters, while marketing professionals use promotional skills to sell products to their target markets.
-Both types of campaign manager are senior leadership positions.
+Both types of manager are senior leadership positions.

 Delegating and accomplishing objectives while adhering to a set budget is a crucial responsibility for campaign managers.
-A political campaign manager must keep track of donations and use them wisely to cover expenses.
-A marketing campaign manager has to create the best return on investment (ROI) for the company during advertising campaigns.
+A manager of a political campaign must keep track of donations and use them wisely to cover expenses.
+A marketing manager has to create the best return on investment (ROI) for the company during advertising campaigns.
 For instance, if the campaign to promote a product is too expensive, even a good sales response won’t really matter because the profit will be too low after the expenses are deducted.